jnozzi/cocoadev.com/markdown/OpenGLTextureMapping.md

 Adjust the glVertex3f xy coords so that they have a 4:3 aspect ratio.
 Meanwhile, check that non-power-of-two size textures works...

 ----
 I tried changing the vertices and with no luck, I tried loading an image that was not a perfect square and with no luck either.
 I may have changed the vertices incorrectly, I'm going to sound like an idiot, but can you give me some numbers for the x and y numerals and should I have changed the z at all?
-I'm sorry I'm only a thirteen year old, and a beginner at General/OpenGL.
+I'm sorry I'm only a thirteen year old, and a beginner at OpenGL.
 Also what do I do to change it so non-perfect-squares load?
 I appreciate all the help.

 ----
 Do you have a glEnable(GL_TEXTURE_2D) somewhere early in the execution?
-If you are having trouble getting started, you could try just hacking around within the tutorial to see what effect the changes that you make have on the General/OpenGL state.
+If you are having trouble getting started, you could try just hacking around within the tutorial to see what effect the changes that you make have on the OpenGL state.

---General/JeffDisher
+--JeffDisher